AyoCodess/Ex-Student-Database-Fullstack-REACT/README.md

 ### About

-A collection of schools want a web application to help them manage the contact information they hold on ex-students.
+A collection of schools want a web application to help them manage the contact information they hold on ex-students

 ### Tech Stack

-React, Tailwind CSS, Tailwind UI, Headless UI React-spinner and Axios.
+React, Tailwind CSS, Tailwind UI, Headless UI React-spinner and Axios

 ### Approach